ponderworthy/the-box-of-no-return/README.md

 ## implementation notes

 * These files are designed principally to build a MIDI tone synthesizer as a headless Linux box, which one connects via either MIDI interface or USB cord to an appropriate keyboard controller.
+The box must be set up to good Linux production audio standards.

+* To run the whole BNR, you'll want at least a quad-core, 3GHz, 8G RAM probably.
+It can be scaled up or down.

 * All files in this repository need to be placed in a folder named BNR, located just off a user profile root.

-* The machine needs to boot into a user profile, without password, and the environment needs to run shell script "boot" at boot.
+* If headless run is indicated, the machine needs to boot into a user profile, without password, and the environment needs to run shell script "boot" at boot.
+Otherwise just run ~/BNR/boot to get it all under way.

 * Any dot-files (e.g., .calfpresets) need to be placed in the root of the user profile used for this purpose.